 Embroidery Blog

-Mother’s Day Gift Ideas!
-Try a stick & stitch patch to customize something special, make a bouquet of flowers that will never die, or get a gift card and give the gift of a new hobby for mom!
+Unique Mother’s Day Gift Ideas!
+Try a stick & stitch embroidery patch to customize something special, make a bouquet of flowers that will never wilt, or get a gift card and give the gift of a new hobby for mom!

 Embroider on a Special Item